Introduction

 Medals of War Icon06

-Layered monetization without friction: Free players, IAP buyers, and VIP subscribers needed to coexist without each tier undermining the others.
+Layered monetization without friction — Free players, IAP buyers, and VIP subscribers needed to coexist without one segment’s experience degrading another’s.

 Medals of War Icon04